To Gush or not to Gush

 Activities Close to Geysir

-There are many farms in the area which offer horse riding tours and more.
+There are many farms in the area that offer horse riding tours and more.
 Two significant waterfalls are just a short drive from Geyser.
-Faxifoss is about 15 minute drive on the Selfoss road south.
-Iceland’s largest waterfall, Gullfoss is just a 10 minute drive to the east of Geysir.
-At Gullfoss waterfall it is possible to connect with skidoo tours which will take you up onto the Langijokull glacier.
+Faxifoss is about a 15-minute drive on the Selfoss road south.
+Iceland’s largest waterfall, Gullfoss is just a 10-minute drive to the east of Geysir.
+At Gullfoss waterfall, it is possible to connect with skidoo tours, which will take you up onto the Langijokull glacier.